 Other operating expenses include transactions fees and commissions as well as regulatory fees and other incidental expenses.

-Audit fees for the company in respect of the year ended 31 December 2010 amount to US\$13,848 (2009: US\$15,048).
-Audit fees had been accrued in prior periods in respect of audit work that was not performed; these fees had been written back in the prior year resulting in a net credit to the statement of comprehensive income in the prior year.
+Audit fees for the company in respect of the year ended 31 December 2011 amount to US\$18,003 (2010: US\$13,848).
 Audit fees payable are included within other payables and accruals in the statement of financial position.